frontenddogma/web-development-glossary/manuscript/n.md

 Newline
 : A control character or sequence of control characters in a character encoding specification (e.g. ASCII or EBCDIC) that is used to signify the end of a line of text and the start of a new one.
 Some text editors set this special character when pressing the Enter key (“↵”).&nbsp;[†](#w-newline)

+News aggregator
+: Client software or a web application which aggregates syndicated web content such as online newspapers, blogs, podcasts, and video blogs (vlogs) in one location for easy viewing.
+The updates distributed may include journal tables of contents, podcasts, videos, and news items.
+Aggregation technology helps to consolidate many websites into one page that can show only the new or updated information from many sites.
+Aggregators reduce the time and effort needed to regularly check websites for updates, creating a unique information space or personal newspaper.&nbsp;[†](#w-news-aggregator)

 Nexus
 : A framework for scaled product and software development based on Scrum. ℹ︎&nbsp;[scrum.org/resources/nexus-guide](https://www.scrum.org/resources/nexus-guide)
 : → WorldWideWeb